 Let’s be real: customer feedback analysis has its challenges.

-The ROI is fantastic, but it can take real effort to get your organization to a place where the data you’ve collected is meaningful.
+The ROI of doing it right is fantastic, but it can take real effort to get your organization to a place where the data you’ve collected is meaningful.
 Here are the five biggest challenges you’ll face, and how to solve them so you can get the most out of your qualitative data.

 1. Using inconsistent feedback analysis tools